st-korn/KornToDoList/README.md

                 TodayTasks []string (_id task or "" for delimiter), TodayTasksTimestamp : datetime (updated task timestamp, can't be null or "") }
-    OUT: JSON: { Result : string ["InvalidListName", "SessionEmptyNotFoundOrExpired", "TodaysTaskListUpdateFailed","TodaysTaskListJustUpdated", "TodaysTaskListUpdated", TodayTasks []string (_id task or "" for delimiter), TodayTasksTimestamp : datetime }
+    OUT: JSON: { Result : string ["InvalidListName", "SessionEmptyNotFoundOrExpired", "TodaysTaskListUpdateFailed","TodaysTaskListJustUpdated", "TodaysTaskListUpdated", TodayTasksTimestamp : datetime }

 * Checks the current session for validity.
 If the session is not valid, it returns `"SessionEmptyNotFoundOrExpired"` as a result.
-* If today's task-list exist in database, and its timestamp is greater than timestamp of updated task-list, recieved from users-application, return `"TodaysTaskListJustUpdated"` error and original today's task list from the database.
+* If today's task-list exist in database, and its timestamp is greater than timestamp of updated task-list, recieved from users-application, return `"TodaysTaskListJustUpdated"` error.
 * Update today's task-list of current list in the database.
-* Returns an array of updated today's task-list.
+* Returns timestamp of updated today's task-list.

 ## Database structure